kkashiva/JobCompare/GroupProject/Docs/UseCaseModel.md

 - Scenarios:
   - User selects 2 jobs from the list and selects Compare.
 The table of comparison is showed.
   - User selects the button to perform another comparison.
 The screen takes user back to the list of offers.
+  - User selects back to main menu button.
+It should route user back to main menu.

 #### Adjust Comparison Settings
 - Requirements: User can assign weight factors for each job offer.